-Are you concerned with the possible laser eye surgery risks that you might experience after a laser eye treatment?
-Although, the number of successful laser operations outnumbered the percentage of risks reported, especially if the laser eye surgery is performed by a reliable and licensed laser eye surgerydoctor, it is still vital for any patient to know the complications, so that he/she is well-informed and prepared for the actual day of the surgery.
+Are you concerned with the possible laser eye surgery risks that you might experience after a laser treatment?
+Although, the number of successful operations outnumbered the percentage of risks reported, especially if the surgery is performed by a reliable and licensed surgeon, it is still vital for any patient to know the complications, so that he/she is well-informed and prepared for the actual day of the procedure.

-Here are 5 common risks and complications that may happen after the laser surgery:
+5 common risks and complications after the laser surgery

 This is one of the usual complaints of patients after the surgery, dry eyes that shows the following symptoms: